 207 x (state-approved mileage rate) will equal the mileage reimbursement.

-For the latest travel rate, see the Transportation Allowance section of the TWC Travel Guide.
+Mileage is reimbursed at the approved state automobile mileage rate found on the Texas Comptroller of Public Accounts webpage: https://fmx.cpa.texas.gov/fmx/travel/textravel/rates/current.php.

 20.10.2.2 Other Travel Cost (Excluding Mileage)

 To be reimbursed for any other travel costs (excluding mileage) such as meals, lodging, and transportation, the provider must submit a VR3436, Travel Premium Travel Plan and Report, which includes the projected cost of travel for each customer to be served during the trip.
 The VR counselor and VR Manager review the projected cost on the VR3436 and supporting documentation.
-When the VR Manager approves projected cost of travel on the VR3436, then a service authorization is issued to authorize travel cost.
-The service authorization must be issued before the travel occurs.
+When the VR Manager approves projected cost of travel on the VR3436, then a service authorization is received by the provider to authorize travel cost.
+The service authorization must be received before the travel occurs.

 When applicable, the provider must use the guidelines below, when completing the VR3436, Travel Premium Travel Plan and Report.
 Copies of all receipts for all costs, excluding mileage, must be submitted with the invoice.